 The airline limits one ESA per customer, which can’t be over 65 pounds, must be at least four months of age and may only be a cat or dog.
 ESAs are not allowed on flights lasting eight hours or more.

 Keep in mind that certain countries don’t allow the entry of animals, so do your homework before making plans to travel with your pet outside of the country.
 In fact, it would be best to contact the appropriate embassy or consulate to ensure that you’re following all of the right procedures.

-Regarding proper United Airlines in-cabin pet policies, your emotional support animal should be able to sit under the seat of their owner without protruding out into the aisle.
+Regarding proper United Airlines in-cabin pet policies, your emotional support animal needs to stay in its kennel under the seat in front of them.
 In-cabin kennels are allowed for smaller animals, but that is left up to the discretion of the owner.

 The seating in the exit row is restricted to pets.

-All individuals traveling with an emotional support or psychiatric assist animal must provide a notice up to 48 hours to the United Accessibility Desk.
+All individuals traveling with a service animal or psychiatric assist animal must provide a notice up to 48 hours to the United Accessibility Desk.
 You can reach them in multiple ways:

 - Call 1-800-228-2744 within the US and Canada